 In Greater Minnesota, nonwhite and Latino populations tend to be concentrated in a few areas, such as St. Cloud, Worthington, and Rochester, while the demographics in the rest of the region have stayed largely unchanged.
-The counties where these populations are concentrated in Greater Minnesota are not only the same locations that are currently experiencing population gains (compare Figure 2 and Figure 7), but are also projected to continue seeing population gains (Figure 7 and Figure 8).
-However, Southwest Minnesota is an outlier.
-Despite the higher concentration of non-white population, they are still projected to experience a decline due to the significantly higher percentage of older people and the net loss in domestic migration.
+The counties where these populations are concentrated in Greater Minnesota are typically the same locations that are currently experiencing population gains.
+This becomes more evident in the southern half of Minnesota where much of the overall population decline is concentrated except in counties with higher percentages of non-white or Latino populations (e.g., Nobles, Mower, Kandiyohi).